Red One and the history of Hollywood's weirdest takes on Santa Claus

 The film imagines Santa as the spawn of Satan, only delivering presents because he lost a bet with an angel.
 After a millennium of damping down his bloodlust, he's free to kill again.
 Cue lots of Christmassy improvised weaponry and knowingly silly splatter.
 To be fair to Goldberg, he's clearly having a lot of fun and the movie doesn't take itself at all seriously.
 When you're theorising that Father Christmas is the son of the Devil, you have to be willing to laugh at yourself.

-Red One is in UK cinemas from 6 November.
+Red One is in UK cinemas now.